jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 ### Server with Integrated Graphics

-If you are not panning to use a dedicated graphics card, the following specs are recommended:
+If you are not planning to use a dedicated graphics card, the following specs are recommended:

 - CPU: Intel Core i3-7100, Apple M series or newer (excluding Intel J/M/N/Y series up to 11th gen)
 - RAM: 8GB System RAM (Consider adding more on Windows 11)